 Can I drink the water?
 We recommend you avoid tap water and drink bottled water at all times.
-Cuba Explorer supplies bottled water during your coach excursions.
+Cuba Explorer supplies bottled water during your excursions.
 Bottled water is always available at your accommodations.

-How about street food?
+What about street food?
 It’s a personal decision.
 You have to weigh missing out on tasty treats over possible digestion issues.
 Very few visitors report tummy troubles from eating cooked street food.

 What if I get sick or injured?
 A doctor or nurse is always available during your Cuba Explorer trip, at your accommodations, a nearby clinic, or enroute to tour activities.

-Vaccinations.
-Trump Cuba travel alerts.
+Vaccinations and Cuba travel alerts.
 Should I worry?

 Paper maps can be hard to find, costly, and awkward.

 Download the super best offline travelers’ map of Cuba at Maps.me.